 - The following records should also be kept:

 - records regarding property issued to an employee (for the duration of the employment)

 - verification of an employee’s references (three years)

 - verification of employment provided to subsequent prospective employers (three years following termination)

 - notices of union membership, dues check-off (four years).

 The records and documents discussed under the relevant laws are not intended to be an all-inclusive list of documents an employer should keep.
 If there are documents not listed here that may be relevant to an employee, the employer should retain those documents as necessary.
 Additionally, the wages, taxes, medical leave, etc. laws discussed above require that an employer keep identical documents for different time periods.
 Therefore, remember that even though one law may only require you to retain a document for one year, another law may require you to keep that same document for four years.
 The CRA advises employers to seek the assistance of legal counsel or an accountant before destroying any employee documents.
 The following is a summary of the record retention requirements:

 Government contractors are subject to additional record keeping requirements not covered in this Industry Insight.
 When record-keeping requirements overlap, the longest requirement prevails.
 Because most retention periods are four years or less, and because the longest statute of limitations in California is generally four years, employers may be advised to retain all records at least that long.

-This report was reviewed for legal accuracy and updated in 2017 by Van Vleck Zaller + Robinson LLP.
+This report was reviewed for legal accuracy and updated in 2017 by Van Vleck & Zaller LLP.